AlexxNica/stacki-kubernetes/README.md

 <sup name="f2">[2](#a2)</sup> Did you see what I did there?
 I plagarized 93% of the above footnote which I had previously plagarized.

-<sup name="a3">[3](#f3)</sup> Really, mostly if you have your act together and read this documentation.
+<sup name="f3">[3](#a3)</sup> Really, mostly if you have your act together and read this documentation.
 The first few times you install Stacki, it's not gonna do what you think it should.
 There's a learning curve, though not as steep as Cobbler/Satellite/Spacewalk, or, my God, Ironic.

-<sup name="a4">[4](#f4)</sup> If you currently have nothing, this will definitely work better than what you have.
+<sup name="f4">[4](#a4)</sup> If you currently have nothing, this will definitely work better than what you have.

+<sup name="f5">[5](#a5)</sup> If you've seen any of the Kubernetes documentation, there are multiple ways to skin this particular software cat.
+We aren't doing those.
+If you want, you can just use Stacki to get the machines to a ping and a prompt and then use another/other tools for deploying Kubernetes.
+But then, you're not running it on bare metal anymore if that's a priority for you.